-The Biomedical Sciences Program offers an educational opportunity to current and incoming students in other CHS programs or colleges at Midwestern University.
-Students accepted into these programs may apply to the Biomedical Sciences Program as dual-degree candidates.
+The Biomedical Sciences Program offers an educational opportunity to current MBS students applying to other colleges at Midwestern University.
 The following policies apply:

 - The clinical degree program will be considered the primary degree program and the Biomedical Sciences Program the secondary degree program.
 Continuity of the primary degree program must be maintained.

 - The length of the secondary program will be extended for a time period sufficient to complete the secondary degree program.
 This may take up to a year depending upon the primary program.
 Programs may be individualized to accommodate availability of desired courses, academic proficiency, and student preferences.
 As a secondary degree program, the Biomedical Sciences Program degree must be completed within a total of five years from initial matriculation.